tiarno/reachtim/content/articles/bottle.md

 4. add `css`, `js` files if needed
 5. add a `view` subdirectory to contain the application templates.

-In this example we don't use any javascript or even css, but in real life you will probably want to add that in.
+In this example we won't use any javascript or even css, but in real life you will probably want to add that in.
 This directory layout keeps things simple and separated, and it's easy to extend.

 ### Apache Configuration {: .article-title}

 In the Apache `httpd.conf` file, set the `WSGIScriptAlias` and `WSGIDaemonProcess`.
 For details on `wsgi` configuration, see the [guide](https://code.google.com/p/modwsgi/wiki/QuickConfigurationGuide).
-When a request comes in to our server with a url that begins with `service` the request is passed on to our bottle application.
+When a request comes in to our server with a url that begins with `service`, the request is passed on to our bottle application.

+    :::bash
     LoadModule wsgi_module /usr/lib/apache2/modules/mod_wsgi.so
     WSGIScriptAlias /service /var/www/bottle/bottle_adapter.wsgi
     WSGIDaemonProcess example02 processes=5 threads=25

 You may need to set other parameters depending on your platform.
 I am on a FreeBSD machine and needed to set `WSGIAcceptMutex posixsem` in addition to the settings above.
+The `wsgi` guide is well written and indispensable.

 ### The `wsgi` Adapter {: .article-title}

 When the Apache server gets a request that begins with `service`, the `httpd` daemon calls the bottle application; that is, it executes the `bottle_adapter.wsgi` script.
-As you can see below, the script imports the application code, adds to the template path and "mounts" the applications on a specific URL path.
-Now that `people` is mounted on the path `/people`, the application will get called for any URL that starts with `/service/people`.
+As you can see below, the script imports the application code, adds to the template path and "mounts" the application on a specific URL path.

+Now that the `people` application is mounted on the URL path `/people`, the application will get called for any URL that starts with `/service/people`.

 The debug attribute is set to `True` until we're ready to go production.